Korean Demilitarized Zone loudspeakers: Broadcasts

+North and South Korea's modern usage of loudspeakers at the DMZ has been nicknamed the "Korean Loudspeaker War".
 North Korean loudspeakers broadcast sirens, drum noises, and sounds described as "high-pitched and resembling scraping metal".
 Their broadcasts are quieter than South Korea's, possibly due to poor speakers.
 South Korea broadcasts government messages, world news and weather reports, and k-pop music, the latter of which is banned in North Korea under their law on "reactionary ideology and culture rejection".
 The South Korean government's messages include a program titled The Voice of Freedom, which list criticisms of the North Korean government and the positives of capitalism.
 It also contains threats towards the North Korean soldiers stationed on the DMZ.
 (Note: The Voice of Freedom is also available on South Korean radio on FM107.3.)
 K-pop that has played includes songs by Apink, BigBang, and IU.

 Kim Sung-min, a South Korean man who broadcasts radio signals into North Korea, has said of the South's broadcasts: "These broadcasts play a role in instilling a yearning for the outside world, or in making them realize that the textbooks they have been taught from are incorrect".
 South Korean politician Tae Yong-Ho has said: "History has proven that loudspeaker broadcasting to North Korea is the quickest and most effective way to peacefully manage the situation along the border and deter war".